Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: User Study

 \subsection{Study Procedure}

 Each participant completed a 60-minute one-on-one session.
 After watching a tutorial video (covering how to teach in AR, inspect, and correct system learning), participants had a hands-on tutorial in MR to familiarize the buttons on the controllers.
 Then, they watched a video informing them of their assigned scenario and the pre-scripted behaviors of the environment agents (e.g. teammates, opponents), and reviewed the rubric that would be used for evaluation of the learned programs later to ensure that their teaching covers the rubric.
+This rubric per scenario specified objective task requirements, such as scoring a goal and passing to a teammate (refer to Supplement~\ref{supp:rubric}).
 They then recorded two narrated demonstrations of the same tactical goal (re-recording allowed).
 The system synthesized a program and displayed a decision-flow diagram; if issues were identified, participants were allowed to provide at most one corrective-feedback and the LLM repaired the program.
 Next, the system showed three narrated demos of its learned behavior; if problems remained, a fourth demo was shown and participants were allowed to provide at most one feedback, prompting another repair.
 The restrictions on the number of user feedback was enforced due to limited study time.
+Furthermore, we asked users to provide feedback that was consistent with their initial narrated demonstrations, even if they came up with better tactics over time, so that we could clearly measure improvement before and after feedback within the limited session.
 Participants evaluated the program pre-feedback and post-feedback using the rubric.
 After viewing both versions’ decision-flow diagrams, they sketched their ground-truth decision flow and compared it with the system’s baseline and post-repair diagrams.
 Sessions concluded with a brief user experience interview (refer to tutorial videos and rubrics in the Supplement).